A recent post regarding civil Gideon, a proposed right to free lawyers for civil litigants, generated thoughtful feedback.

 A suggestion is to allow pro se litigants to obtain certifications from free lawyers.
 The certifications would alert the judge that he should read and consider the pleadings, memoranda of law, supporting affidavits, documentary evidence, and motion papers of a particular pro se litigant.

 There is precedence for the certificate of merit in New York’s Consolidated Laws.

 Unfortunately, if a certificate of merit system is implemented with current laws intact, the existing laws would hinder it.
 Under current laws, a litigant who hires an attorney is presumed to have waived the right to dismiss the attorney and proceed pro se.
 The exceptions are when an attorney alleges that he is not getting paid, or that his client’s position has no merit in fact or law.

 There’s no recommendation here that a pro se litigant should be required to obtain a certificate of merit.
 The suggestion is that New York should modify laws that interfere with the right to appear, prosecute or defend oneself pro se.

-In short, discussion of free attorneys for pro se litigants, which in itself is a contradiction, should begin with reform of existing laws.
+In short, discussion of free lawyers for pro se litigants, which in itself is a contradiction, should begin with reform of existing laws.

 Learn more about Mark’s cases.